yoandresmza/odroid-indi-roof/README.md

 in folder: switches-read-test . gcc -o read read.c -lwiringPi -lpthread .
 This will allow you to test the end limit switches

+UDPATE:
+It is all working now, I will tidy this repo later on...